Practice without Improvement – A Title 1 Invariant!

 But, what happens if a human being does not significantly improve in ability at either a skill or process after consistent and repeated practice?

 Well, for obvious starters, there must be a fundamental or critically important flaw in their technique or methodology.
 The critical defect in their daily practice is frequently and invariably detected by more experienced and successful practitioners in that specific area of study, task or endeavor.
 Hence, an exacting, motivating and effective ‘coach’ is quite often exceedingly valuable in rectifying poor performance.
 After observing and analyzing a person’s practice repertoire, a coach often recommends specific interventions that remedy or greatly lessen inefficiencies that lead to elevated levels of success.

 Again, what happens if a human being does not significantly improve in ability at either a skill or process after consistent and repeated practice – and after a competent coach intervenes?

 At that point, the probability is quite high that an unaddressed core, rudimentary issue is at play in the process yielding poor outcomes.
 Mike Leach, head football coach of the Washington State Cougars, stated after his team’s loss to their in-state rival last weekend, “When you break football performance down to its core elements, it always comes down to a team’s ability to block and tackle well.
 If a team does not do those two things well, they lose.”
 However, the important point here is not something as trivial as a college football game, but the recognition that there is a critical fundamental core to human tasks and processes that dramatically affects overall performance.
-And, when either adults or children consistently practice a process or a task with coaching, but do not do well, something essential in the process is amiss.
+And, when either adults or children consistently practice a process or a task with coaching, but do not do well, something essential in the process or methodology is amiss.